 The imagery is captured using the Multispectral Instrument (MSI) sensor aboard Sentinel-2A.

 This product is a single, cohesive Analysis Ready Data (ARD) package, which allows the analysis of surface reflectance data as is, without the need to apply additional corrections.

 It contains two sub-products that provide corrections or attribution information:

 The resolution is a 10/20/60 m grid based on the ESA Level 1C archive.

 This Collection 3 (C3) product and has been created by reprocessing Collection 1 (C1) and making improvements to the processing pipeline and packaging.

 Packaging updates include:

-- directory structure and file names that are consistent with GA’s Landsat C3 products.
+- directory structure and file names that are consistent with Geoscience Australia’s Landsat C3 products.

 Additional updates include:

 - upgrading the spectral response function to result in a more accurate product.
 These new versions include minor updates, slight changes of the central wavelengths for band B02 of S2A and S2B, and band B01 of S2B, along with slight changes of the Full Width Half Maximum (FMWH) for most of the bands